Maillé affair: Sequence of events

-Reactions in the scientific community
+Reactions from the scientific community

-Realizing the importance of the stakes in this situation, several scientists publicly gave their support to Dr Maillé.
 In August 2016, Québec's chief scientist Rémi Quirion said Maillé's research would never have been funded without the guarantee that the participants would remain anonymous.
 The same day, the director of the Panel on Responsible Conduct of Research, Susan V. Zimmerman emphasized that it is the researcher's duty to guarantee confidentiality on the information they obtain.

-On November 3, the Canadian Association of University Teachers says it was concerned by the ordinance forcing Dr Maillé to reveal the identity of the participants to her research.
+In November 2016, the Canadian Association of University Teachers said it was concerned by the order forcing Maillé to reveal the identity of the participants to her research.
 The day after, a letter co-signed by over 200 researchers from institutions in Québec was published.
-For the authors, the confidentiality of participants' data is an "inescapable aspect of academic research involving humans".
+The authors of the letter wrote that the confidentiality of participants' data is an "inescapable aspect of academic research involving humans".
 They wrote that "the future of scientific inquiry and citizen confidence in academic research rely on this issue".

-Some days later, vice-rector for research, discovery, creation and innovation of Université de Montréal reiterated the importance of respecting research participants' private lives, which is a "key element of ethics of research involving human participants".
+The vice-rector for research, discovery, creation and innovation of Université de Montréal reiterated the importance of respecting research participants' private lives, which is a "key element of ethics of research involving human participants".
 At Université du Québec à Rimouski, researchers emphasized that failing to protect information obtained in a research context may "deter citizen response to researchers requests and questions as well as restricting access to first hand data essential to a fine understanding of social realities".

-On November 28, 2016, UQÀM filed a voluntary intervention to the court, collectively with the Fonds québécois de la recherche sur la nature et les technologies, the Fonds de recherche du Québec en santé and the Fonds de recherche du Québec Société et culture.
-By doing so, they showed their support for Dr Maillé in her request to have the ordinance annulled.

-The still-ongoing story has also been taken up by the Canadian Civil Liberties Association and by Science.